Ventilator dyssynchrony represents a significant challenge in the management of mechanically ventilated patients.

-The inspiratory time is too short, and the tidal volume is too low.
+The inspiratory time is too short, or the tidal volume is too low.

 There is a greater outcome for asynchrony.

-It is most common in volume ventilation but can occur in any mode of ventilation.
+It is most common in volume-controlled ventilation but can occur in any mode.

 The patient’s work of breathing will increase.

-Increase the peak flow and decrease the inspiratory time, or change to decelerating flow waveform.
+Increase the peak flow and decrease the inspiratory time, or change to a decelerating flow waveform

 It occurs when the ventilator ends the breath at a time different from when the patient wants to.